corda/corda/docs/source/hello-world-state.rst

 Learning some Kotlin will be very useful for understanding how Corda works internally, and usually only takes an experienced Java developer a day or so to pick up.
 However, learning Kotlin isn't essential.
-Because Kotlin code compiles down to JVM bytecode, CorDapps written in other JVM languages can interoperate with Corda.
+Because Kotlin code compiles to JVM bytecode, CorDapps written in other JVM languages can interoperate with Corda.

 If you do want to dive into Kotlin, there's an official `getting started guide <https://kotlinlang.org/docs/tutorials/>`_, and a series of